top of page

 Then I followed my husband — a Cirque du Soleil performer — around the world with 23 pieces of luggage and a baby I found out I was carrying on our first day in Australia.
 My daughter was born in Canberra.

 When he retired, we settled in Ohio for eight years.
-And when it was time to leave, I stopped and said something out loud to my family for the first time: we can run from here, but we will always be the common denominator in our own lives.
+And when it was time to leave, I stopped and said it out loud for the first time.

 That's the whole thing.
-That's the work.

 It was always you.
 And that changes everything.